-The Company has a \$150.0 million credit agreement that was amended on June 5, 2019, to permit the issuance of the Convertible Notes and extend the maturity date of the credit facility to December 15, 2023 ("2019 Amended Credit Agreement").
+The Company has a \$150.0 million credit agreement with a maturity date of December 15, 2023 ("2019 Amended Credit Agreement").
 The 2019 Amended Credit Agreement provides for an accordion feature that allows the Company to expand the size of the revolving line of credit by an additional \$50.0 million, subject to certain conditions, by obtaining additional commitments from the existing lenders or by causing a person acceptable to the administrative agent to become a lender (in each case subject to the terms and conditions set forth in the 2019 Amended Credit Agreement).

-As of December 31, 2020, the Company had \$30.0 million of outstanding borrowings under the 2019 Amended Credit Agreement and there was \$120.0 million available for future borrowing at that time.
-In January 2021, the Company repaid the \$30.0 million borrowing outstanding at December 31, 2020.
+As of December 31, 2021, there were no outstanding borrowings under the 2019 Amended Credit Agreement and there was \$150.0 million available for future borrowing at that time.
+In January 2021, the Company repaid the \$30.0 million borrowing outstanding as of December 31, 2020.
 The 2019 Amended Credit Agreement is available for general corporate purposes, including working capital, capital expenditures, and permitted acquisitions.

 Borrowings under the 2019 Amended Credit Agreement bear interest at a rate per annum equal to an agreed upon applicable margin plus, at the Company's option, either the Alternate Base Rate (defined as the greatest of (1) the Prime Rate (as defined in the 2019 Amended Credit Agreement) in effect on such day, (2) the Federal Funds Effective Rate (as defined in the 2019 Amended Credit Agreement) in effect on such day plus 1/2 of 1.00% or (3) the Adjusted LIBO Rate (as defined in the 2019 Amended Credit Agreement) for a one month interest period on such day (or if such day is not a business day, the immediately preceding business day) plus 1.00%) or the Adjusted LIBO Rate.
 The applicable margin for borrowings under the 2019 Amended Credit Agreement is based on the Company's most recently tested consolidated total net leverage ratio and will vary from (a) in the case of Eurodollar loans, 1.25% to 2.00%, and (b) in the case of ABR loans or swingline loans, 0.25% to 1.00%.
 The Company pays a commitment fee ranging from 0.15% to 0.30% on the unused portion of the 2019 Amended Credit Agreement.
-The weighted average interest rate on borrowings under the 2019 Amended Credit Agreement was 1.5% for the year ended December 31, 2020.
+The weighted average interest rate on borrowings under the 2019 Amended Credit Agreement was 1.7% for the year ended December 31, 2021.